manuth/MarkdownConverter/README.md

  3. Press enter and wait for the process to finish

 # Known Issues
-  - Dynamic Footer/Header-heights aren't supported by PhantomJS.
-    For that reason all Headers/Footers will have the height of the default Header/Footer.
-    I'm sorry...
   - Anchor-links are not working inside a PDF-document due to an issue of [Skia][AnchorIssue] (a graphics-engine maintained by google)

 <!--- References -->